sinbruh/group4-webapp/docs/SPRINT.md

 ### Goals

-The goals of this sprint is to (1) complete the static pages of the website, (2) make wireframes for responsive versions of the website, (3) create entity classes for the website and (4) create an SQL database according to the entity classes.
+The goals of this sprint is to complete the static pages of the website, make wireframes for responsive versions of the website, create entity classes for the website and create an SQL database according to the entity classes.

-Issues related to the goals:

-1. Complete static pages
-    1. Add login pop-up for all pages
-    2. Add register pop-up for all pages
-    3. Add hover colors and gradients
-    4. Add container for all login operations for all pages
-2. Create wireframes for responsive versions of website
-    1. Create mobile wireframes
-    2. Create tablet wireframes
-3. Add entity classes
-    1. Add User entity class
-    2. Add Rental entity class
-    3. Add Car entity class
-4. Create SQL database

 ### Work distribution